r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

-Most of those stats led the America in 2015 and Tulsa went from scoring 24.7 points a game to 37.2.
-And that was an exciting year for Tulsa - capped off by a bowl game against Virginia Tech that featured four touchdown within the first three and a half minutes.
-The momentum from that season carried forward to 2016 as Tulsa set an FBS record with two thousand yard rushers, two thousand yard receivers and a three thousand yard passer.
+Most of those stats led the American in 2015, and Tulsa went from scoring 24.7 points per game to 37.2.
+That was an exciting year for Tulsa - capped off by a bowl game against Virginia Tech that featured four touchdowns within the first three and a half minutes.

+The momentum from that season carried forward to 2016 as Tulsa became the first team in college football history to have a 3,000-yard passer (Dane Evans), two 1,000-yard receivers (Keevan Lucas & Josh Atkinson), and two 1,000-yard rushers (D'Angelo Brewer & James Flanders).

 When Monty finds ***his*** QB he can win.
-And comparing Brin's latest season to Evans' first, it looks like he found his man.
+And comparing Brin's first full season to Evans' first, it looks like he's found his man.